Writer, Reader, Winter Swimmer

 winners of the Griffith Review/CAL Novella Prize.

-I’ve written prize-winning short stories, featured in poetry and prose anthologies and my journalism has been published in Al-Jazeera, The Sydney Morning Herald, The Age, The Australian,
+I’ve written prize-winning short stories, featured in poetry and prose anthologies and my journalism has been published in The Independent, Al-Jazeera, The Sydney Morning Herald, The Age, The Australian,

-SBS Voices, Daily Life, The Huffington Post, The Big Issue, ISLAND, Audrey magazine, whimn, 10 Daily, Kidspot,
+SBS Voices, Daily Life, The Huffington Post, The Big Issue, ISLAND, Audrey magazine, 10 Daily,

 Dumbo Feather and Australian Author.
 My work has been translated into many languages, including Spanish, Chinese, Korean and Italian.

-I write obituaries and have been co-judging the Mark and Evette Moran Nib Award since 2014., as well as the Australia reMADE Poetry Competition in 2019.
+I write obituaries and have been co-judging the Mark and Evette Moran Nib Award for Literature since 2014 as well as the Australia reMADE Poetry Competition in 2019.

 I live in Queensland’s Noosa hinterland, on acreage surrounded by National Park, lakes, rivers and my beloved ocean.